12th February 2012 at 11:19

 Introduction

-- Initialization - Create an initial population, this population is usually generated randomly and can be any size desired, from just a few individuals to thousands.
+- Initialization - Create an initial population.
+This population is usually randomly generated and can be any desired size, from only a few individuals to thousands.

 - Evaluation - Each member of the population is then evaluated and we calculate a 'fitness' for that individual.
-The fitness is calculated by how well it fits our desired requirements.
-These requirements can be simple, 'faster algorithms are better', or more complex, 'stronger materials are better but they shouldn't be too heavy'.
+The fitness value is calculated by how well it fits with our desired requirements.
+These requirements could be simple, 'faster algorithms are better', or more complex, 'stronger materials are better but they shouldn't be too heavy'.

-- Selection - We want to be constantly improving our populations overall fitness, selection helps us discard bad designs and only keep the best individuals.
-There are a few different selection methods but the basic idea is the same, make it easier for fitter individuals to be selected for our next generation.
+- Selection - We want to be constantly improving our populations overall fitness.
+Selection helps us to do this by discarding the bad designs and only keeping the best individuals in the population.
+There are a few different selection methods but the basic idea is the same, make it more likely that fitter individuals will be selected for our next generation.

-- And repeat! - Now we have our next generation we can start again from step two.
+- And repeat! - Now we have our next generation we can start again from step two until we reach a termination condition.

 Termination